 \subsection{Traversability Map}

-In this paper, we assume that the traversability description of the terrain is captured using a positive function $b(\bx)\in {\cal L}_1(\bX)$.
-We assume that the function $b(\bx)$ captures the information of the elevation map, terrain roughness, slope and terrain texture.
-Construction of such map is an active area of interest where on-board sensors on the vehicles such as vision, LIDAR, and IMU as well as drone sensory images can be used in the construction of such maps \cite{huang2021decentralized,armbrust2011ravon,bagheri2017development}.
+We assume that the traversability description of the terrain is captured by a nonnegative function $b(\bx)\in {\cal L}_1(\bX)$.
+We assume that the function $b(\bx)$ captures the information of the elevation map, terrain roughness, slope, and terrain texture.
+The construction of such a map is an active area of interest where onboard sensors on the vehicles such as vision, LIDAR, and IMU, as well as drone sensory images, can be used to construct such maps \cite{huang2021decentralized,armbrust2011ravon,bagheri2017development}.
 We propose the following definition of traversability measure, which captures the relative degree of difficulty of traversing unstructured terrain. \begin{definition} Let $\mu_b \in \mathcal{M}(\bX)$ be the associated traversability measure, i.e., $d \mu_b(\bx) = b(\bx)d\bx$, where $b(\bx)\geq 0$ is assumed to be an integrable function and is zero on the final target set, $\bX_T$.
 For any set $A \in \mathcal{B}(\bX)$, the traversability of the set $A$ is defined using $b(\bx)$ as